Learn more about the pros and cons of investing in Bitcoin Cash so you can work out for yourself if it’s worth investing in.

 With the creation of ‘Scalenet’, they plan to stress test BCH blocks, with a default size of 256.

-Other potential upgrades for 2021 include ‘double-spend proofs’, which could solve 99% of double-spend issues, faster transaction propagation, and increased chain-transaction limit, among other things.
+Other potential upgrades include ‘double-spend proofs’, which could solve 99% of double-spend issues, faster transaction propagation, and increased chain-transaction limit, among other things.

 Does Bitcoin Cash Have A Future?